jaimederringer/human_behavior_genetics/activities.md

 ## <a id="citation-quickdraw"></a> Citation quickdraw

-Thursday: In groups of 6, find a citation for "[gwas|heritability] of [phenotype]."
-Report sample size and major finding.
+In groups of 6, find a citation for a specified effect or study type.
+Locate the sample size and major finding.
 Largest & newest wins the point.
 Tie goes to most highly cited.

 ## <a id="draft-bibliography"></a> Draft bibliography

 Select a topic for your term paper and find 5 references.
 Pick something you're interested in!

 Use APA format for the references.
 The [Purdue OWL website](https://owl.purdue.edu/owl/research_and_citation/apa_style/apa_formatting_and_style_guide/reference_list_author_authors.html) provides a handy & comprehensive guide for APA formatting.
-If you find a reference on Google Scholar, click the image of the quotation mark to copy the APA-formatted citation.
+If you find a reference on [Google Scholar](https://scholar.google.com/), click the image of the quotation mark to copy the APA-formatted citation.

 ## <a id="topic-roulette"></a> Topic Roulette